CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 ### Review
 In this lab, you have completed the following:
-- Implementation of an Azure Virtual Desktop environment in an AD DS domain
+- Implementation of an Azure Virtual Desktop environment in an Microsoft Entra DS domain
-- Validation of an Azure Virtual Desktop environment in an AD DS domain
+- Validation of an Azure Virtual Desktop environment in an Microsoft Entra DS domain

 ## You have successfully completed the lab